scikit-hep/vector/paper/paper.md

 # Statement of need

-Vector is one of the few Lorentz vector libraries providing a Pythonic interface but a compiled (through Awkward Array [@Pivarski:2018]) computational backend.
+Vector is the only actively developed Lorentz vector library with a Pythonic interface but a compiled (through Awkward Array [@Pivarski:2018]) computational backend.
 Vector integrates seamlessly with the existing high energy physics ecosystem and the broader scientific Python ecosystem, including libraries like Dask [@rocklin:2015] and Numba [@lam:2015].
 The library implements a variety of backends for several purposes.
 Although vector was written with high energy physics in mind, it is a general-purpose library that can be used for any scientific or engineering application.
 The library houses a set of diverse backends, 3 numerical backends for experimental physicists and 1 symbolic